 source activate CRRELRTM

 It might be the same command for a PC, but I do not know.
 Just because that when you’re working with the model, you’re always working in the CRRELRTM environment.

+For Windows users, you may need to install the C++ build tools workload in Build Tools for Visual Studio, found here: https://docs.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-160

+In addition, if you are getting pip errors with vtk or pyvista, try removing them as dependencies in the crrelRTM.yml file.
+These packages are both dependencies of pymeshfix and so will be installed through pip.
+If they have already been installed with conda, this can cause issues.

 Using ImageSeg.py